What is Good Posture?

 First and foremost, we believe that your best posture is your next posture – that is, the best thing you can do for your body is to be active and avoid sitting or standing in one position for too long.

 However, we know that there are times that staying in a static position is unavoidable.
 When you’re stuck sitting or standing still, maintaining upright posture with a straight, stacked spine helps you look and feel your best.
+A posture corrector device can help assist you with this until you get into the routine of doing it naturally.

 To get into good posture